 Read more about my work with AI and gaming.

-Research Interests: AI, player modelling, procedural content generation, automatic game design, believable bot behaviour, coevolution, neuroevolution, genetic programming and monte carlo tree search
+Research Interests: AI, player modelling, procedural content generation, automatic game design, believable bot behaviour, coevolution, neuroevolution, cybersecurity, emerging media, genetic programming and monte carlo tree search

 University of Essex 2007